nomeata/pybotbrain/README.md

  * Rewrite the backend in a different language, now that the Python sandboxing is its own process, and thus the backend is completely independent of Python.

- * Easier sign up

-   Probably only relevant once this is safe enough to run publicly, but then it would be nice if users could just forward the `@botfather`’s message with the bot key to, say, `@pybotbrainbot`, and that’s enough to sign the bot up.

  * Carefully adding capabilities to the bot